calacademy-research/citations_finder/README.md

  or perhaps place them directly into the jouirnals db record.

 * Bug: Scan is picking up "j, fong" (example) when it should be scanning only for "j. fong"

-* Bug: If we have two phrases with overlapping start words, only the short one is triggered. e.g.: "chinese academy of sciences" and "chinese" - the latter masks the former.

 * Todo: Add "cas number" to exclusion when above bug is fixed